- Home

 Scholarly Activities

 Dr. Sunita is actively involved in computational materials research focusing on the energy storage performance and optical response of 2D MXenes.
-She has published widely in SCI and Web of Science indexed journals, including ACS Journal of Physical Chemistry C and RSC Nanoscale, and has contributed a book chapter on functional nanomaterials.
-Her research connects materials modelling, renewable energy technologies, and sustainable energy solutions.
+She has published widely in SCI and Web of Science indexed journals, including ACS JPCC and RSC Nanoscale, and has contributed a book chapter on functional nanomaterials.
+Dr. Sunita continues to contribute to interdisciplinary research connecting materials modelling, renewable energy technologies, and sustainable energy solutions.

-She also contributes to the scientific community through peer review activities for prestigious journals, including ACS JPCC, Scientific Reports, Physica Scripta, Advanced Composites and Hybrid Materials, and Nanotechnology.
+Dr. Sunita actively contributes to the scientific community by reviewing manuscripts for prestigious journals, including ACS JPCC, Scientific Reports, Physica Scripta, Advanced

 Contact